-Holly Kordahl, Piano Department Head, Piano.
+Holly Kordahl, Piano, Piano Department Head.
 Holly Kordahl is active as a teacher and a performer.
 Kordahl completed her Bachelor's degree in piano performance at Wartburg College and a Master’s degree in piano performance at University of Kansas.
 She is currently pursuing a doctoral degree from Arizona State University.
 During her time in Kansas, Ms. Kordahl volunteered for the Music Mentors program, which provided no-cost music lessons for underprivileged children.
 Currently, Kordahl teaches at Arizona School for the Arts, Rosie’s House: A Music Academy for Children and maintains a private piano studio.

 As a performer, Ms. Kordahl won the Arizona State University Concert of Soloists competition in 2011 and performed with the ASU Symphony.
 In the summer of 2010 and 2013, Kordahl toured the Midwest, giving recitals in four different states.
 Kordahl studied with renowned piano pedagogue Scott McBride Smith and has a strong background in arts administration including serving as the Competitions Coordinator for the 6th Annual Bösendorfer and Yamaha USASU International Piano Competitions.

-Choir Department Head.
+Christine Kyhn, Choir Department Head.
 Christine Kyhn began her formal study of music at the age of 5 in the San Francisco Bay Area where she grew up.
 She earned a Bachelor of Arts Degree in Music Performance from California State University at Hayward, studying with Kenneth Mansfield, Dr. Donald King-Smith, and Dr. David Stein.
 Her studies focused on Piano, Organ, and Voice.
-She earned the Colleague of the American Guild of Organists Certificate in 1985 and recently completed the three levels of training with the American Orff-Schulwerk Association, a three-pronged approach to music education incorporating music, movement, and language.
+She earned the Colleague of the American Guild of Organists Certificate in 1985 and has completed the three levels of training with the American Orff-Schulwerk Association, a three-pronged approach to music education incorporating music, movement, and language.

 Katie Valadez, Flute.
 Katie Valadez completed her Bachelor's degree in flute performance at Arizona State University and a Master’s degree in orchestral flute performance at McGill University.
 She is an active educator and maintains a private studio out of her home and teaches at Rosie's House: A Music Academy for Children.
 Katie is also active in arts administration and currently is the Box Office Assistant Manager for the Arizona Opera.